ztarby/petal/README.md

 ```
 **Note:** this version its in alpha can be big changed (include the sintax)

+**Another Note:** Cloning this repository can have cmake errrors because cache and directores

 More info of the sintax in the wiki